awestover/thoughts/content/0stack/worrying about giving offense.md

+tl;dr: it's generally best to communicate clearly and truthfully.

 > Q: to what extent should one worry about giving offense?\
 > Q: to what extent should one take offense?

-tldr
-- it's generally best to communicate clearly and truthfully.

 I think this is kind of the wrong question.
 Generally your actual perception of someone is the more robust thing, and often people will be able to learn / infer this p well.